May 04, 2022

 Another way to support nurses through the medical waste management process is to provide adequate training.
 A complete understanding of how to stay compliant and safe when managing medical waste can help nurses feel confident and efficient when caring for patients in any situation.
 Unfortunately, many healthcare professionals, especially those in at-home settings, feel under-prepared to safely manage medical waste.
 The Healthcare Workplace Safety Trend Report found that 92% of healthcare providers surveyed believe they need more training to uphold safe working conditions in at-home care settings.
 Healthcare organizations should provide regular, easy-to-understand compliance training to help protect the safety of healthcare providers and their patients.

-Nurses are a precious resource, and healthcare organizations should be doing everything they can to support them in their critical and lifesaving work.
-By improving the efficiency of waste management, your organization can make nurses’ lives a little easier, freeing them to focus on what they do best—delivering compassionate and comprehensive patient care.
+Now more than ever, healthcare organizations should prioritize their nurses’ health and well-being.
+By improving the efficiency of waste management, your organization can help make nurses’ lives a little easier, freeing them to focus on what they do best—delivering compassionate and comprehensive patient care.

-Learn more about how Stericycle’s medical waste management solutions can help save your staff time and optimize efficiencies.
+This Nurses Week, learn more about how Stericycle’s medical waste management solutions can help nurses save time and optimize efficiencies.